TEXT-Fitch rates New York City GOs 'AA'

 growth for the U.S., although the magnitude of the city's job losses during the

 prior two years was less.
-The unemployment rate of 9.2% in October 2012 matched

-the October 2011 rate and remained above the state and federal rates, while
+Using NYSDOL data, unemployment on a seasonally

 Residential real estate continues to struggle.
 The most recent release of the